Problem

 On one of our recent projects we decided to use Flutter for the web version to leverage the same codebase for both web and mobile.
 Before we could deploy the web version, we needed to add password protection to the site so that only authorized users could access it (us).

-I thought the solution that I should implement shouldn’t be too complex and time consuming, something that can be plugged in easily without touching the existing codebase.
+The solution shouldn’t be too complex and time consuming, something that can be plugged in easily from a point without touching the other parts of the app.
 And I found something!
-And the solution protects all the pages of the site (even if user tries to access the page directly by typing the URL in the browser) without touching them at all, by just inserting a few lines of code to the App
+The solution protects all the pages of the site (even if user tries to access the page directly by typing the URL in the browser) without touching them at all on the code side, by just inserting a few lines of code into the App

 widget.